Wolfy76700/Wolfy76700.github.io/rules_den.md

 - You can switch characters if you lost the previous game, however the winner cannot switch characters
 - *(Fightcade)* Please do not spectate the stream matches directly on Fightcade as this may cause techinical issues

+### The King of Fighters ’98 Ultimate Match Final Showdown

+- The tournament is played in a **First to 2** format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
+- All characters are allowed except for the following:
+    - Orochi Leona
+    - Orochi Iori
+    - Omega Rugal
+    - Goenitz
+    - Orochi
+- All Power Modes are allowed
+- You can switch characters or power modes if you lost the previous game, however the winner cannot switch characters or power modes
+- You can change the order of your characters at any point during the set

 ### The King of Fighters XV

 - The tournament is played in a **First to 2** format